People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms.

 The most common causes of fatty liver in the United States and other Western countries are

 Metabolic abnormalities, such as excess body weight, insulin resistance (as can occur in diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more ), and high levels of fats (triglycerides and cholesterol) in the blood

 Certain drugs, including corticosteroids, tamoxifen, and certain chemotherapy drugs

 Hereditary metabolic disorders

-The combination of excess body weight, insulin resistance, and high triglyceride levels is called metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more .
+The combination of excess body weight, insulin resistance, and high triglyceride and/or cholesterol levels is called metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more .
 All of these conditions cause fat to accumulate in liver cells by causing the body to synthesize more fat or by processing (metabolizing) and excreting fat more slowly.
 As a result, fat accumulates and is then stored inside liver cells.
 Just consuming a high-fat diet does not result in fatty liver.